 In order to meet the mental health needs in rural Pennsylvania, The Community Guidance Center, a private, non-profit, outpatient mental health clinic, had to innovate.

 “The average number of psychiatrists has flatlined with only 4% going into psychiatric residency and about 50% retiring in about five years, so there's really no choice.” —Dr. Ralph May, the Clinical Psychologist at The Community Guidance Center, on the topic of innovating.

 The Community Guidance Center has used telepsychiatry for 10 years.
 Psychiatrists began performing client evaluations in local schools in pilot programs in 2007.
 The use of it expanded into their mental health clinics because there were not enough physical psychiatrists to see consumers.

 It’s well received by children in the school system and consumers at the clinic, and has proved to be an effective equivalent of a face-to-face visit.
 For the last two years, the clients of The Community Guidance Center have predominantly received telepsychiatry from their psychiatrists in Texas and New York, with certain insurances being the only exception.

 Dr. Ralph May added that “without telepsychiatry consumers would not have access to the service that they need.”

 Janine Gracy is the Project Director at Heartland Telehealth Resource Center (HTRC) in Kansas.
 This is one of several federally funded projects that provides technical assistance and resources to organizations interested in beginning telehealth.

-“Patients are demanding telemedicine more than providers are providing it.” —Janine Gracy
+“Patients are demanding telehealth more than providers are providing it.” —Janine Gracy